Certificate in Public History Studies

 - baccalaureate degree from a regionally accredited university

-- official transcripts required from each four-year institution where course credit was granted
+- official transcripts required from each institution where course credit was granted

-- minimum 2.5 GPA in your last 60 hours of undergraduate course work
+- minimum 2.5 GPA in the last 60 hours of undergraduate course work

 - minimum 3.0 GPA in all completed graduate course work (if applicable)